 In the fetus, the testes (testicles) develop within the abdomen.
 After the testes develop, but typically before birth (usually in the last third of pregnancy—the third trimester), they descend through a tunnel from the abdomen into the groin (the inguinal canal) and then down into the scrotum.

 About 3 of every 100 boys who are born at full term (9 months) have an undescended testis at birth.
 However, about 30 of every 100 boys born prematurely Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
 Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more have an undescended testis.
 Boys whose family members had undescended testes also are more likely to have the condition.
 Usually only one testis fails to descend, but in about 10% both testes are affected.

 Usually the undescended testis is in the inguinal canal but sometimes it is within the abdomen.
 About two thirds of undescended testes descend on their own by 4 months of age in full-term infants or, for premature infants, by 4 months after the date they would have been born if they were not premature.
 Testes that remain in the abdomen at birth are much less likely to descend on their own.

 Undescended testes rarely cause symptoms.
 However, undescended testes can impair sperm production later in life and increase the risk of testicular cancer Testicular Cancer Testicular cancer occurs in the testes, the two small organs in males that make sperm.
 Testicular cancer is most common among young men but usually curable.
-Usually a painless lump is present.
-Ultrasonography and blood tests are done.
-The testis is removed and radiation or chemotherapy... read more .
+Usually a painless lump is present... read more .
 Undescended testes in the abdomen can become twisted ( testicular torsion Testicular Torsion Testicular torsion is the twisting of a testis on its spermatic cord so that the blood supply to the testis is blocked.
 Testicular torsion causes sudden, severe pain and later swelling of the... read more ), causing severe pain.
 Most newborns who have an undescended testis also have an inguinal hernia.